 Note: Add sugar or syrup to taste

-Rose tea alterations
+Rose tea variations

 If a Rose infusion is not your cup of tea you can make some alterations to this pure herbal infusion. there are numerous ways to prepare it.
+Use this rose syrup to sweeten the tea.

 Rose Iced Tea